 How RO Improves a Water Softener

 You notice we mentioned seawater in the last section.
 What’s the one main factor that prevents us from drinking a glass of water right out of the ocean?
 You guessed it – salt.
-Thanks to those semipermeable membranes, RO systems remove salt with surprising ease.
+Thanks to those semipermeable membranes, RO systems remove the salt with surprising ease.
 Since water softeners often rely on salt to treat hard water, having an RO system connected to your home water purification process can improve the taste and purity of your tap water even more.

 Another big selling point for having both systems at home is the potential cost savings.
-Ask anyone with a water softener, and they’ll tell you that as the system eliminates hard water, it also saves money by increasing the lifespan of plumbing pipes, fixtures, and appliances, while reducing the amount of dish and laundry detergents used.
+Ask anyone with a water softener, and they’ll tell you that as the system eliminates hard water, it also saves money by increasing the lifespan of plumbing pipes, fixtures, and appliances while reducing the amount of dish and laundry detergents used.
 Clothes and linens last longer, and families use less shampoo and soap while bathing.
 RO systems cost just pennies per gallon to further improve softened water, reducing a family’s reliance on bottled water and sugary drinks.

 So despite the startup costs, a water softener and reverse osmosis system working in tandem at home can pay for themselves through reduced waste and improved health and safety for your family.